yonaskolb/XcodeGen/README.md

 ### 1. Command Line
 ```
-swift build
+swift build -c release
 ```
 This compiles a build via the Swift Package Manager.
-You can find the output in the build directory which by default is at `.build/debug/XcodeGen`.
+You can find the output in the build directory which by default is at `.build/release/XcodeGen`.
 You can simply run it with:

 ```
 .build/debug/XcodeGen ..arguments